Kinematic Kitbashing: Approach

 \subsection{Problem Formulation \& Notations}

 An articulated object consists of a set of rigid parts linked by mechanical joints that constrain their relative motion~\citep{featherstone2014rigid}.
 The joint connectivity forms a directed graph.
-In this work, we focus on a common case where this graph is a rooted tree, referred to as the \emph{kinematic tree}: each part has a single parent (except the root, which has no parent), and no cycles are allowed.
+We represent each rigid part together with the joint that connects it to its parent as a \emph{kinematic part}.